rmondello/iTunes-Scripts/README.markdown

 ### About

-AppleScript that, **without confirmation**, removes the currently-playing track from one's iTunes library.
+AppleScript that, **without confirmation**, removes the currently-playing track from one's iTunes library and filesystem.
 It displays a Growl Notification.

 The name is an oxymoron.
 If the script were truly silent, it wouldn't notify you.
 Its "silence" refers to the lack of confirmation before deleting the track.